SharePoint

 orgchart Infectious Disease Research and Training Office National Public Health Laboratory National Public Health and Epidemiology Unit Antimicrobial Resistance Coordinating Office National Tuberculosis Programme National HIV Programme

-Benchmarked to international standards and best practices for treatment and safety, NCID will better enhance Singapore’s ability to respond effectively to infectious outbreaks.
+Benchmarked to international standards and best practices for treatment and safety, NCID enhances Singapore’s ability to respond effectively to infectious outbreaks.

 View the NCID Corporate Brochure here.